 Jennifer L. Harder is an associate professor at University of the Pacific, McGeorge School of Law, where she teaches courses in water, environmental & administrative law.
 She was previously a partner at Downey Brand LLP.

 Meta Loftsgaarden is Executive Director for the Oregon Watershed Enhancement Board, directing a $103 million biennial budget.
 She also serves as Governor Brown’s lead for Oregon’s 100-Year Water Vision.

 Stephen J. Odell is a partner at Marten Law LLP.
-He has more than two decades of experience as a first-chair litigator in cases involving energy, environmental, and natural resources law, many involving issues related to ESA-listed or other special-status species.
+He has more than two decades’ experience as a first-chair litigator in cases involving energy, environmental, and natural resources law, with many of those involving issues related to ESA-listed or other special-status species.
 He previously served as an Assistant U.S. Attorney for the District of Oregon.

 Representative Karin A. Power represents District 41 in the Oregon State Legislature.
 She has years of environmental law experience, advocating for cleaner water and air, and protecting Oregon’s environmental heritage.